 How do I create or manage the list of people covered by our Corporate CLA?

-Create a Google Group for the members of your organization who are authorized to submit contributions under the CLA (e.g. email@example.com).
+Create a Google Group for the members of your organization who are authorized to submit contributions under the CLA (e.g. firstname.lastname@example.org).
 Each authorized contributor will need to be a member of this group.
+We strongly recommend adding multiple owners of this group to ensure you don't lose access to it.

 If you are a Google for Work customer, you can use a Group within your own domain (e.g. email@example.com).